Sekiraw/CPython-module-template/README.md

 ```

 ## How It Works
-<ModuleName> Works like this, for this reason
+{ModuleName} Works like this, for this reason

 ## Limitations
 Any limitations